 The top blue toolbar in Microsoft Word is called a Quick Access Toolbar.
 You can also customise it.
 You have access to some features that you can quickly remove and ad by simply ticking or unticking them.
 The funny thing is, you can add all the commands/features (on the Ribbon) to this Quick Access Toolbar.
 Can someone help us understand why Microsoft Word has two toolbars?
 Seeing they both can have the same functions?

 You can add text anywhere in your Microsoft Word document.
 Simply double tap on the page and start typing.
 This feature is very useful for diagrams, charts and images.
 Who else hates using text boxes?

 You can copy formatting from one location to another using the Format Painter feature.
 Select the text with the formatting you want.
 Click the Format Painter (on the Home tab) to pick up the formatting, then select the text you want to change.
-This works once though, wish it could work multiple times.
+When you want to use it multiple times, double-tap the Format Painter icon.

 A Page Break marks where one page ends and the next begins.
 It allows you to start a new page without filling the previous one with text.
 It can be useful when you want to start a new chapter on a separate page or create a reference page for an assignment.

 To apply a Page Break, place your cursor where you want your next chapter to begin.
 Go to Layout > Breaks > Page.
 Your new chapter moves to the next page.
 You can’t add text after the Page Break.
 In case you want to add more text to the previous, you need to see where your Page Break is located.
 Go to the Home tab, and tap the Show/Hide formatting marks icon ¶.
 This will reveal your Page Break and you can easily add more text before the page break.

 The amazing thing about page breaks is that, no matter how much more text you add to your previous chapter, your next chapter is not affected.
 It will always be on its own separate page.
 If you’ve ever had trouble with adding references to your assignments, this will make your life much easier.